CTXz/x86_64-Assembly-Tic-Tac-Toe/README.md

 ### Serving documentation form [mkdocs](https://www.mkdocs.org/)

-As some, including myself, prefer other markdown engines over GitHub's, the documentation may be served and deployed by [mkdocs](https://www.mkdocs.org/), a static website generator focused on code documentation:
+As some people, including myself, prefer other markdown engines over GitHub's, the documentation may be served and deployed by [mkdocs](https://www.mkdocs.org/), a static website generator focused on code documentation:

 ![mkdocs rendered README](docs/img/mkdocs.png)